ONCE A KING, NOW A PRINCE

 Rod Stewart, c1974

-WHY SHOULD I READ THIS CELEBRITY MEMOIR?
+WHY SHOULD I READ THIS MEMOIR?

 THE POTENTIAL AUDIENCE FOR ONCE A KING, NOW A PRINCE

-Copyright, including, but not limited to, all images, ©2025 by Ira Blacker.
+Copyright, including, but not limited to, all images, ©2026 by Ira Blacker.
 Any commercial usage will require written permission to copy or download.